MicrosoftDocs/visualstudio-docs/docs/ide/reference/property-pages-javascript-esproj.md

 **Startup Command**

 Specifies the command to execute when you start the project.
 For example, an Angular project uses `npm start` by default.
+This corresponds to the [StartupCommand](../javascript/javascript-project-system-msbuild-reference.md) property in the project file.

 **Working Directory**

 Specifies the working directory for the startup command.
 By default, this is the project root.
 Relative paths are relative to the project root.

 > [!NOTE]
-> In Visual Studio, *launch.json* stores the startup settings associated with the **Start** button in the Debug toolbar.
-Currently, *launch.json* must be located under the *.vscode* folder.
+> In Visual Studio, *launch.json* stores the startup settings associated with the **Start** button in the Debug toolbar. *launch.json* must be located under the *.vscode* folder.

 ## See also